-Only qualified personnel who are informed about the procedures and risks should service or upgrade the NEOxl 40 Tape Library hardware.
-Read all troubleshooting documentation and procedures before proceeding with repair or upgrade procedures.
+Only qualified personnel who are informed about the procedures and risks should service or upgrade the NEO hardware.
+Read all troubleshooting documentation and procedures (refer to the Preface) before proceeding with repair or upgrade procedures.

 WARNING: To reduce the risk of electric shock or damage to equipment, always remove any power cords while working with the library.